saifullah3396/datadings/doc/source/index.rst

 One command lets you download all necessary files and convert them to the datadings format.
 And since it's based on the excellent
+`msgpack <http://msgpack.org>`_, a JSON-like format thet supports binary data.
-`msgpack <http://msgpack.org>`_, it's space-efficient, blazingly fast, does not require schema, and you can use it with any of the over 50 supported languages.
+It's space-efficient, blazingly fast, does not use schema, and has support for over 50 programming languages and environments.
-As long as you use Python, datadings does also not care what kind of learning framework you are going to use.
+You are also not limited to any specific learning framework, only Python if you want to use additional tools provided by datadings.